trovu/trovu/blog/_posts/configurl/index.md

 Until now, to use Trovu with advanced settings and personal shortcuts, you needed a Github account.
 Now, these features are accessible [with a self-hosted file](https://trovu.net/docs/users/advanced/#via-a-self-hosted-file), which can remain private if hosted under a non-public URL.

 To do this, create a file following the `config.yml` syntax.
-A new feature allows you to create shortcuts directly within the config file:
+The new feature allows you to create shortcuts directly within the config file:

 ```yml
 language: en